dabeniao/good_night/README.md

 Calling `User#remember` in rails console generates a new token.

+## Assumptions
+- no self following operation is allowed
+- users should clock-in a sleep_session after waking up, in one operation/request, instead of splitting it into two different operations (before sleeping and after waking up)
+- the endpoint that renders the sleep_sessions of current following users filters sleep sessions from 7 days ago (from current time), instead of a fixed starting-weekday-of-the-week (like Sunday).

 ## APIs
 - `POST` /sleep_sessions
-create a sleep_session for the user
+    - create a sleep_session for the user
 ```ruby
 # sample parameter format
 {